p3l6/blog/content/hobby/bagpipe/solos.md

 ---
 title: Solo bagpipe contest results
+description: This is a list of all the times I have competed in solo events with the bagpipes, the tunes I was performing, and the results.
 ---

-> [!ABSTRACT]
-> This is a list of all the times I have competed in solo events with the bagpipes, the tunes I was performing, and the results.

 | Event | Place | Field | Tune |
 | :---: | :---: | :---: | ---- |